AllStarLink/ASL3-Manual/docs/config/extensions_conf.md

 	same => n,Hangup
 ```

 When a client connects to the node using the Web Transceiver method, it sends its token from the AllStarLink system (if the client user has a valid [AllStarLink Portal](https://allstarlink.org/portal) account) as the CallerID Name.
 The first step is to authenticate if that is a valid token, which is done by a query to the API.
-If the token is valid, the associated **callsign** to that token checked against the [`allowlist`](../adv-topics/allowdenylists.md) and [`denylist`](../adv-topics/allowdenylists.md) (you can add callsigns to the [`allowlist`](../adv-topics/allowdenylists.md) and [`denylist`](../adv-topics/allowdenylists.md), in additon to node numbers).
+If the token is valid, the associated **callsign** to that token checked against the [`allowlist`](../adv-topics/allowdenylists.md) and [`denylist`](../adv-topics/allowdenylists.md) (you can add callsigns to the [`allowlist`](../adv-topics/allowdenylists.md) and [`denylist`](../adv-topics/allowdenylists.md), in addition to node numbers).
 If that passes validation, it is sent to the connect part of the dialplan.
 The connect section of the dialplan plays the message, "Connected to node" followed by the node number, and passes the connection to `app_rpt` with the `X` option which translates to a normal endpoint but bypassing further authentication checks.